 At the ages of 7 and 8, none of us had any real experience with what 'medieval' was.
 Likewise, our exposure to fantasy literature of the sword and sorcery variety had been limited.
 I had read The Hobbit (I was very advanced for my age in reading and writing...and monumentally terrible at math.
 Still am.) but not much else as far as wizards and dragons went.
 Luckily, we had read comic books featuring Conan and Warlord and seen animated films and tv shows to help us get in the 'right' mind set.

-My first character (ever for an RPG) was Gobbo Pepperthorn, a halfling who hailed from farmlands quite some distance from the human kingdoms.
+My first character (ever for an RPG) was Gobo Pepperthorn, a halfling who hailed from farmlands quite some distance from the human kingdoms.
 The adventure began when Gobbo was told to take a small box containing six bottles of the Pepperthorn family's secret recipe super-spicy hot sauce to The Human King.
-Apparently Gobbo's father had gone to do that over a year ago and never returned.
+Apparently Gobo's father had gone to do that over a year ago and never returned.

 I''ll never forget my first encounter, largely because it explains why I view things the way I do today.
 What some old school gamers evolved to, I feel like I started with.